JasonZhuYL/MusicSys/readme.md

 ## 1.4.
 Shared Data Structures and Methods for Safe Access & Synchronisation

 Shared data structures and methods for safe access and synchronisation is a very important part of real-time programming, as some global variable can be accessed by multiple threads.
 Mutex and atomic processes are used to protect the global variables when reading/ writing.
-Also, where possible, we create a local copy of the global variable.
+Also, we create a local copy of the global variable to minimise the number of access to global variable.

 If a globle variable is not protected while being written, another thread can read the variable and get a wrong value.
 By using mutex and atomic processes for shared data structures and methods, we ensure safe access & synchronisation.
 For example, the reverb_switch variable is written using atomic_store in ScanKeysTask.
 And it is read using atomic_load in SampleISR to create a local copy.